alsantosrafael/alsantosrafael/README.md

 -->
 ## About me 🦅
 - 👨‍💻 Full Stack Developer @ <a href="https://natahouse.com/">nata.house</a>
-- Currently Hiring Coders Scholarship Holder sponsored by <a href="https://www.hiringcoders.com.br/">V-TEX & Gama Academy </a>
+- Current Hiring Coders Scholarship Holder sponsored by <a href="https://www.hiringcoders.com.br/">V-TEX & Gama Academy </a>
 - 📜 Software Engineering MBA from <a href="https://www.fiap.com.br/">FIAP</a>
 - 👨🏻‍🎓 BSc. in Eletrical Engineering 👷🏻⚡ from <a href="https://www.cefetmg.br/">CEFET-MG</a>
 - 📚 Former Full Stack Web Developer student @ <a href="https://www.cubos.academy/">Cubos Academy</a>